nus-cs2103-AY1920S1/duke/docs/README.md

 ### **7. Quit Application**

-Close the application window.
+Closes the application window.
 All tasks will be saved automatically.

 **Usage**